Experiencing Interruptions?

 Tragically, a woman from Ghana, Mavis Otuteye, died of hypothermia less than a mile from the Canadian border in Minnesota.

-Now in 2025, mass deportations are being unleashed against the population by the new administration in the US.
-In cities like Cincinnati and Springfield, Ohio, immigrant populations originating from countries including Mauritania and Haiti are demonized with outrageous lies spread by the far right and promoted by the new administration.
+Now in 2025, mass deportations and ICE terror are being unleashed against the populations of cities all across the United States.
+And in cities like Cincinnati and Springfield, Ohio, immigrant populations originating from countries including Mauritania and Haiti are demonized with outrageous lies spread by the far right and promoted by the new administration.

 "Huck & Jim" was made in a spirit of defiance against these appalling attacks, and against those who would seek to divide the modern-day Hucks and Jims.